Sunday, March 29, 2026

 Immutable History: Every change is a new triple

-The single most underrated aspect of the ROI argument is that the NNX graph doesn't reset between projects.
-Every Snowflake migration ARCXA touches adds to the knowledge graph.
 The second engagement starts with the intelligence from the first.
 By the third migration, your team has a proprietary mapping library — field-level transform patterns, common schema equivalences, known data quality issues in legacy systems — that competitors building fresh spreadsheets every time simply don't have.

 A typical enterprise Snowflake migration runs $400k–$800k in platform licensing, compute, and SI fees.
 The hidden follow-on cost that most teams don't budget for is the data catalog and governance retrofit — usually a separate 4–6 month project that costs another $150k–$300k and starts from scratch because nothing was instrumented during the migration itself.